Summary

 Why would you renew an Enterprise Agreement?

-If you have a Microsoft Enterprise Subscription Agreement, it's obvious that you must re-subscribe to continue using the products.
+If you have a Microsoft Enterprise Subscription Agreement, it's apparent that you must resubscribe to continue using the products.
 Simple.
-But why would you want to renew a non-subscription Microsoft Enterprise Agreement if, at the end of it, you're left with non-expiring licenses?
+But why would you want to renew a non-subscription Microsoft Enterprise Agreement if you're left with non-expiring licences at the end of the term?

-Well, here's the catch—and it's big.
-When you sign an Enterprise Agreement for the first time and buy perpetual licenses with Software Assurance, Software Assurance (maintenance) provides you with additional licensing rights and features.
-And if you're a large organisation, we give you a 99% probability that you will use those Microsoft licensing features that you get only with SA.
+Well, here's the catch, and it's a big one.
+When you sign an Enterprise Agreement for the first time and buy perpetual licences with Software Assurance, the latter provides additional licensing rights and features.
+And if you're a large organisation, you will almost certainly use the Microsoft licensing features that you get only with SA.

-Yes, you will retain perpetual licenses at the end of the Enterprise Agreement's three-year term.
-Those licenses belong to your organisation.
+You will retain perpetual licences at the end of the Enterprise Agreement's three-year term if you don't renew.
+Those licences belong to your organisation.
 But if you do not renew your Software Assurance, you will lose the rights that only come with Software Assurance.
-And for 99% of modern organisations, those benefits are vital.
+And for most modern organisations, those benefits are vital.
 For example, all your virtual machines may become non-compliant.

 How do you keep SA-only rights and benefits?
-You may renew your Enterprise Agreement.
-There are other ways to renew Software Assurance, but renewing your EA is often the most logical.
+You'll most probably renew your Enterprise Agreement.
+There are other ways to renew Software Assurance, but renewing your EA is often the most logical option.

-When you renew Software Assurance, you don't buy new licenses.
+When you renew Software Assurance, you don't buy new licences.
 You only agree to pay for Software Assurance for the next three years.

 Here's a simplified example:

-After signing the initial EA, you pay for perpetual licenses and maintenance in three annual instalments in the first three years.
+After signing the initial EA, you pay for perpetual licences and maintenance in three annual instalments in the first three years.

 Then, when you renew your EA for the next three years, you'll pay for maintenance to continue using the licensing benefits of Software Assurance.